smart-data-models/dataModel.Transportation/CityWork/doc/spec_ES.md

       x-ngsi:
         type: Property
     type:
       description: 'NGSI Entity type.
-It has to be Citywork'
+It has to be CityWork'
       enum:
         - CityWork
       type: string